JedS6391/RecipeIngredientParser/docs/templates.md

 builder.WithTokenReaderFactory(tokenReaderFactory);
 ```

+*Note: If the template definition contains a token type that has no corresponding token reader, it will be matched
+       by the `LiteralTokenReader`.
+The `LiteralTokenReader` attempts to exactly match a specified string.*

 ## Usage

-While it is not expected for the `Template` class to be used directly (instead an `IngredientParser`) would be used,
+While it is not expected for the `Template` class to be used directly (instead an `IngredientParser` would be used),
 it is still possible to directly use a template to try and match an ingredient string.

 A `TemplateMatchResult` will be returned to indicate the result of the template matching process.
 The extracted tokens